Emtricitabine/tenofovir: Side effects

 Fat redistribution and accumulation (lipodystrophy) has been observed in people receiving antiretroviral therapy, including fat reductions in the face, limbs, and buttocks and increases in visceral fat of the abdomen and accumulations in the upper back.
 When used as pre-exposure prophylaxis (PrEP) this effect may not be present.
-Weight changes have however been linked to the medication.
+Weight changes have, however, been linked to the medication.

 Drug interactions

 Other drugs with adverse reactions include dabigatran etexilate, lamivudine, and vincristine.
-Dabigatran etexilate used with p-glycoprotein inducers require monitoring of decreased levels and effects of dabigatran.
+Dabigatran etexilate used with p-glycoprotein inducers requires monitoring of decreased levels and effects of dabigatran.
 Lamivudine may increase the adverse or toxic effect of emtricitabine.
 Vincristine used with P-glycoprotein/ABCB1 inducers can decrease the serum concentration of vincristine.